This is Nelson Illingworth

 Illingworth was born in Portsmouth, England, son of Thomas Illingworth, plasterer, and his wife Sarah, née Harvey.
 He studied at the Lambeth art theoretical and worked as a modeller at the Royal Doulton potteries.
 He emigrated to Sydney in 1892, and in 1895 his head of an Australian aboriginal was bought for the National Art Gallery in Sydney.
 Other busts were purchased for the same gallery in 1896 and 1900.

-See also Who is Horace Brodzky?
+See also This is Leonard Defrance

 Illingworth did some architectural sculpture for buildings in Sydney, and a large number of portrait busts of notable men of his epoch such as Australia’s first Prime Minister Sir Edmund Barton and ‘Father of Federation’ Sir Henry Parkes.
 He moreover went to New Zealand and modelled some busts of Maori chiefs for the government.
 While creating sculptures of New Zealand’s natives, Illingworth was promoted by the natives of a tribe as a chief of that Maori tribe.
 At Papawai pa, New Zealand, he erected a monument in 1911, to the memory of Hamuera Tamahau Mahupuku, a distinguished chief of Ngati-Kahungunu.